 Optimal Team Practice (OTP) is the current battle cry for PAs focused on the future of the profession.
 But before OTP, there was FPAR or Full Practice Authority and Responsibility.
 Sometimes these terms are used interchangeably.
 At other times, they seem to be in opposition.
 What is full practice authority, which states have it, and what does it mean for the future of PAs?

 Full Practice Authority Task Force

-AAPAs Joint Task Force on the Future of PA Practice Authority issued a proposal in 2016 to better understand the sentiment of PAs regarding team-based practice and related concepts such as elimination of supervisory agreement requirements, creation of autonomous state PA boards, and direct reimbursement from Medicare.
+AAPAs Joint Task Force on the Future of PA Practice Authority issued a proposal in 2016 to better understand the sentiment of PAs regarding team-based practice and related concepts such as the elimination of supervisory agreement requirements, creation of autonomous state PA boards, and direct reimbursement from Medicare.